Skip to main content

 Who am I?

-• The proud father of four and grand dad of three
+• Proud father of four, married for over 29 year, and grand dad of three

 • Canadian born and raised in Quebec